mstevenson/VetteReverseEngineer/README.md

 ### Polygons

 The polygons section begins with a count of total polygons.
-The first integer specify a drawing mode:
+The first integer specifies a drawing mode:

- * 0x0000 - unknown (possibly triangle)
+ * 0x0000 - unknown
  * 0x0001 - filled quad
  * 0x0004 - line

-The second integer is unknown, but may reference a color from later in the file.
+The second integer is a color index for the polygon.

 The third integer specifies the count of vertex records that follow.